jpenalve/MLcourseProject/README.md

 - https://martinos.org/mne/stable/auto_examples/decoding/plot_decoding_csp_eeg.html#sphx-glr-auto-examples-decoding-plot-decoding-csp-eeg-py

+# The preprocessing and Networks Trained:

+### Pre-processing

+- The epochs are taken to cover 2s on movement (trigger) offset with 160 samples per second.
+- Each epoch data are normalized to have zero mean and standard deviation of 1.
+- Augmentation of data with gaussian noise and inpainting-like data removal for regularization are tried (both in time and channel axis), however, we could not detect significant difference.
+- 20 subjects were included, with 8 classes (no baseline).
+- Cropping the time axis in small windows (of 10 samples) was suggested in literature (Zhang,2018), we have followed the suggestion.
+Each network is trained with and without this technique.
+- For 3D CNN, the 64 channels are mapped to their locations in the head as a 2D grid (11x10).
+In order to make this location information a rectangle, zeros are added where there is no electrode on the grid.
+- Eventually the data shape were (nEpochs,nChannels,nSamples), (nEpochs,nChannelsX,nChannelsY,nSamples), (nEpochs*nWindows,nChannels,nSamples) or (nEpochs*nWindows,nChannelsX,nChannelsY,nSamples) depending on whether the time axis is cropped or not and whether it was 2D or 3D CNN.

+### Networks Trained

+1) 3D CNN
+- Layer 1 -- (32x1x11x10x10--cropped) or (32x1x11x10x320--non_cropped) + ExpoRU (CELU) + BatchNorm
+- Layer 2 -- (64x1x11x10x10--cropped) or (64x1x11x10x320--non_cropped) + ExpoRU (CELU) + BatchNorm
+- Layer 3 -- (128x1x11x10x10--cropped) or (128x1x11x10x320--non_cropped) + ExpoRU (CELU) + BatchNorm
+- Layer 4 -- (Flatten fully connected Linear, Droput=0.5)

+#### Note: All the kernel sizes were (3,3,3) with stride 1, and padding such that there were no reduction on the size.

+2) 2D CNN

+- Layer 1 -- (32x1x64x10--cropped) or (32x1x64x320--non_cropped) + ExpoRU (CELU) + BatchNorm
+- Layer 2 -- (64x1x64x10--cropped) or (64x1x64x320--non_cropped) + ExpoRU (CELU) + BatchNorm
+- Layer 3 -- (128x1x64x10--cropped) or (128x1x64x320--non_cropped) + ExpoRU (CELU) + BatchNorm
+- Layer 4 -- (Flatten fully connected Linear, Droput=0.5)

+#### Note: All the kernel sizes were (7,3) with stride 1, and padding such that there were no reduction on the size.

+### For all the trainings, ADAM optimizer (lr:1e-3, weight decay:1e-4, scheduler with 20 steps and gamma 0.5), and Cross Entropy Loss (with sigmoid activation in the output) are used.
+Batch size was either 128 or 256.

+# Results

 # Code: How-to
 In order to run the project, you need to open the 'Main' jupyter notebook and run it from top to bottom.